Jojoba: Description

 Simmondsia chinensis, or jojoba, typically grows to 1–2 m tall, with a broad, dense crown, but there have been reports of plants as tall as 3 m.

 The leaves are opposite, ovalish in shape, 2–4 cm long and 1.5–3 cm broad, thick, waxy, and glaucous gray-green in color.
-Jojoba is an evergreen, but it sometimes shed its leaves as a response to severe droughts.
+Jojoba is an evergreen, but it sometimes sheds its leaves as a response to severe droughts.

 The flowers are small and greenish-yellow, with 5–6 sepals and no petals.
 The plant typically blooms from March to May.

 Reproduction

 Each plant is dioecious, with hermaphrodites being extremely rare.
 In the wild, the sexes appear in the ratio of 5 males for 1 female.
 The fruit is an acorn-shaped ovoid, three-angled capsule 1–2 cm long, partly enclosed at the base by the sepals.
 The mature seed is a hard oval that is dark brown and contains an oil (liquid wax) content of approximately 54%.
 An average-sized bush produces 1 kg of pollen, to which few humans are allergic.